A Guide to Replacing and Reporting a Lost Green Card

 Replacing Your Lost Green Card

-So, you lost your green card, and you cannot find it anywhere.
+So, you lost your green card and cannot find it anywhere.
 It is time to sit down, calculate the filing fee, and assemble the documents you need to apply for a new green card.

 Once you have reported your green card as lost or missing, follow the steps below to get a green card.